Clinical Data Management After BDS in India

 Roles of a CDM:

-• Data entry checks
+- Data entry review and validation checks

 Maintain data accuracy while meeting regulatory standards and keeping all documentation audit-ready.